Bezos acknowledges Amazon needs to do ‘a better job’ for employees after union vote

 Even though the union lost the election, the organizing drive spotlighted Amazon’s shortcomings as an employer, RWDSU President Stuart Appelbaum said in a statement.

-“Bezos’s admission today demonstrates that what we have been saying about workplace conditions is correct,” Appelbaum said.
-"But his admission won’t change anything, workers need a union — not just another Amazon public relations effort in damage control.”
+“Bezos’s admission today demonstrates that what we have been saying about workplace conditions is correct,” he said.
+“But his admission won’t change anything, workers need a union — not just another Amazon public relations effort in damage control.”

-During the union drive, workers spoke out about aggressive performance goals, low wages, and an overheated workplace.
-Amazon pushed back aggressively against critics on Twitter, at one point combatively deriding Rep. Mark Pocan (D-Wis.) for suggesting that workers routinely urinate in bottles because they can’t take restroom breaks.
+During the union drive, workers spoke out about aggressive performance goals, low wages and an overheated workplace.
+Amazon pushed back aggressively against critics on Twitter, at one point combatively deriding Rep. Mark Pocan (D-Wis.) for suggesting workers routinely urinate in bottles because they can’t take restroom breaks.
 The company apologized to Pocan a few days later, acknowledging that drivers, including those who deliver packages for other companies, often have trouble finding restrooms.

-When Bezos relinquishes the chief executive job this summer to become Amazon’s executive chair, he wrote that he intends to include making the company “Earth’s Best Employer and Earth’s Safest Place to Work” to his initiatives.
-He wrote that the company plans to invest more than $300 million this year into safety projects, including $66 million to create technology that will help prevent collisions of forklifts and other types of industrial vehicles.
+When Bezos relinquishes the CEO job this summer to become Amazon’s executive chair, he wrote that he intends to include making the company “Earth’s Best Employer and Earth’s Safest Place to Work” in his initiatives.
+He wrote that the company plans to invest more than $300 million this year in safety projects, including $66 million to create technology that will help prevent collisions of forklifts and other types of industrial vehicles.